Florida

 Registered Agent

-We track compliance deadlines and send free, timely reminders to keep you on schedule.
-We also assist in managing your annual report deadline to ensure you meet all regulatory requirements.
+Never miss a deadline again.
+We actively track your compliance deadlines and send timely reminders.
+We assist in managing your annual report filings to ensure you maintain good standing with the state and avoid penalties.

 Murat serves as the Chief Financial Officer of The Farm Soho, bringing over 20 years of experience from Deloitte US and EY US, where he worked with financial services clients, including hedge funds and private equity funds.
 In addition to his corporate expertise, Murat has founded several startup companies, some of which are on track for IPOs within the next 5 to 8 years.<br /> <br /> He holds a Master of Business Administration (MBA) and a Master of Science (M.S.) in Accounting and Taxation from the University of Hartford, Connecticut.
 Murat is a Certified Public Accountant (CPA) licensed in New York and Connecticut and is a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of CPAs.